jford1906/jford1906.github.io/classes/2017/Fa/121/index.md

 The [class calendar][calendar] outlines the sections of [online materials][text] that students will be responsible for reviewing in preparation for class each week.
+This will always include readings from the textbook, and multiple videos to watch.

 ### Quizzes

-On the first day of class each week, students will first be given an **Individual Readiness Quiz (IRQ)** of multiple-choice questions to check their understanding of the online materials.
+On the first day of class each week, students will first be given an **Individual Readiness Assessment (IRA)** of multiple-choice questions to check their understanding of the online materials.

-Immediately following the IRQ (before solutions are revealed), each Team will come together to take an identical **Team Readiness Quiz (TRQ)**, discussing each member's choices and agreeing on a solution.
+Immediately following the IRA (before solutions are revealed), each Team will come together to take an identical **Team Readiness Assessment (TRA)**, discussing each member's choices and agreeing on a solution.
 These responses are immediately revealed as correct or incorrect, and the Team will keep guessing until the correct answer is found.

 ### Activities

-On days without an IRQ/TRQ, the instructor will assign **Activities** to be completed as a Team during the last 60 minutes of class.
+On days without an IRA/TRA, the instructor will assign **Activities** to be completed as a Team during the last 60 minutes of class.

-### Attempt Points

-Each week, the instructor will award **Attempt Points (AP)** to each student based on a qualitative assessment of that student's participation during the previous week.
-If necessary, the instructor will solicit survey feedback from the class to make that determination quantitatively instead;
-if so, participation on the survey will be required to earn that week's AP.

 ## Attempting Standards

-Students may spend their Attempt Points to individually demonstrate mastery of the Core and Supporting Standards.
+Students may demonstrate mastery of the Core and Supporting Standards during the bi-weekly assessment.

-* During the first 15 minutes of days without an IRQ/TRQ, students are given a **Mastery Quiz** containing several
-  **In-Class Exercises** based on several of the most recently covered Standards.
-  Each submitted In-Class Exercise costs 1AP; exercises that are not submitted do not cost AP.
-* Each day during office hours, students may attempt up to two **Office Exercises** based on any Standard covered so far during the course.
-Each attempt costs 2AP (whether or not it is completed successfully) plus the following:
-    * +2AP on a second daily attempt.
-    * +1AP for each week past the Standard's [deadline][standards].
+* A **Mastery Assessment** will be available at the end of each module.
+There will be a collection of questions covering all possible standards up to that point in the course.
+Student will be provided with a list of standards, and how many they have completed.
+Students may submit as many problems as they like during the 50 minute class period.

 * The **Final Exam** will contain several **Final Exercises**: two for each Core Standard, and one for each Supporting Standard.
   Students may submit their attempts for up to 16 different exercises.
-  These final attempts do not cost any AP, but time is limited.

 Each exercise is marked by the instructor as follows.